paweljarosz/defarc/README.md

 	defarc.select_connection("proper-name") -- will select and save inside DefArc module a connection data for given name
 ```

-## Connection Content
+## Connection Content:

-### .get_connection_type([connection])
+### get_connection_type([connection])
 Returns a connection type of selected connection data.
-This function returns a proper connection type if proper connection_id is provided, otherwise it returns a connection type of saved/selected connection_table.
+This function returns a proper connection type if proper connection_id is provided, otherwise it returns a connection type of selected connection_table.

 * **PARAMETER:** `connection` (string, optional) - an id of a connection from Arcweave JSON or Lua table with connection data (connection_table)
 * **RETURNS:** `type` (string) - a string with connection type, e.g. "Straight", "Flowchart"